Lamden/docs/docs/using_the_wallet.md

 Github: [https://github.com/Lamden/wallet](https://github.com/Lamden/wallet)

-Current Doco: none

 ###  Locking and Unlocking
+Unlocking:
+If the wallet is locked, you will be required to enter your password before using it.
+Once you enter your password, the wallet will unlock.

+The wallet will stay unlocked if you close the browser tab.
+It remains active in the background of the browser so that dApps can interact with it.

+Locking:
+There are two ways to lock the wallet.

+Explicitly: Click the "Sign out & Lock" menu item on the left-side menu

+Implicitly: Closing down your browser (not just the tab)

-### Adding/Deleting a keypair
+### Adding/Deleting a wallet

+There are three types of accounts that you can add to the wallet

+1. Create New
+2. Add Existing
+3. Add Address that you will track only.

+To create a new account

+1. Open the Lamden extension in the browser
+2. Click on the `Holdings`
+3. At the right screen, select `Add Wallet.`
+4. Select `Create New`
+5. Enter Wallet Nickname (Optional)
+6. Click Save

+To add Existing account

+1. Open the Lamden extension in the browser
+2. Click on the `Holdings`
+3. At the right screen, select `Add Wallet.`
+4. Select `Add Existing Account`
+5. Enter Private Key
+6. Enter Wallet Nickname (Optional)
+7. Click Save

+To add Track Address

+1. Open the Lamden extension in the browser
+2. Click on the `Holdings`
+3. At the right screen, select `Add Wallet.`
+4. Select `Add Track Address`
+5. Enter Private Key
+6. Enter Wallet Nickname (Optional)
+7. Click Save

-### Editing keypair info
+### Editing wallet info

-### Changing nickname
+#### Changing nickname

-You can change the name of the wallet by following next instruction.
+You can change the name of the wallet by following the next instruction.

+1. Open the Lamden extension in the browser
+2. Click on the `Holdings`
+3. Click on the wallet that you would like to change a nickname.
+4. Click on the options.
+5. Select `Edit Wallet Nickname.`
+6. Change `Nickname`.
+7. Click Save.
+8. Click Back.

 ![](/img/wallet/Rename_Wallet.gif)

-### Copy public key
+### Copy Account Address

+1. Open the Lamden extension in the browser
+2. Click on the `Holdings`
+3. Select the wallet.
+4. Click on the `Options.`
+5. Click on the button `Copy Key to Clipboard.`

+Now you can send on the copied address funds from your accounts, or you can give the Address to somebody and ask them to send funds in the future.

 ## Sending Transactions

 ### What is a transaction on Lamden

+The transaction is a result of a smart working contract that was called by function internally or externally.

+Technically the transaction in Lamden is a record stored in the database with specific arguments.
+The arguments include all necessary data to track the event related to the transaction.

 ### Data Types to choose (text, address, number etc)

-In order to transfer TAU you need to take into account next fields:
+To transfer TAU, you need to take into account the next fields:

-- `The Wallet to sent from:` this field populating automatically once you select a a source account in the wallet.
+- `The Wallet to sent from:` once you select a source account in the wallet, this field is populating automatically.

-- `Stamp Limit:` by default thi field has value '15000'.
+- `Stamp Limit:` by default, this field has value '15000'.

-- `Enter Contract Name`: since you are transfering money it has value 'currency'.
+- `Enter Contract Name`: since you are transferring money, it has value 'currency.'

 #### The field `Function name:` has next values to select: